What is Time Management? The ultimate free guide to how you spend your time

 Creating a schedule can help you deal with procrastination, impulse control (e.g. constant switching between tasks), and feeling overwhelmed by your daily to-do list.

-Time management methods vary widely depending on the nature of the task being considered; some methods work well for specific tasks but not others.
+Time management techniques, also known as time management methods, vary widely depending on the nature of the task being considered; some methods work well for specific tasks but not others.

 To know which method will work best for each task can take some time.
 Time management is not something that happens automatically – it takes practice.
 It’s a skill; like any other, it must be learned and honed with repetition.